JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ### 2.2.
 Further lock down the container: make the file system immutable

 With the current RCE vulnerability, an attacker can modify app.py and inject malicious code, effectively turning the application into a delivery mechanism for targeting other users.
 It could also use the directory (or other parts of the container) to temporarily store malicious content.
-In our case the container does not use external mounts for storing the data, and the container is ephemeral (e.g. it's not keeping any modifications made during runtime), regularly rebooting might not make this an ideally place for attackers to store malicious content.
+In our case the container does not use external mounts for storing the data, and the container is ephemeral (e.g. it's not keeping any modifications made during runtime), regularly rebooting might not make this an ideal place for attackers to store malicious content.
 Nonetheless, we want to further lock down the container file system, as currently the RCE allows for writing output to the container:

 ![The RCE can write a file into the container filesystem](./img/03-rce-writes-file-to-container.png)